 Me-time is necessary and appropriate!

-Thankfully there are 4 easy things you can do when you feel guilty about taking a break.
+Thankfully, there are 4 easy things you can do when you feel guilty about taking a break.

-Let’s get into the list.
+Let’s get to the list.

 It can be helpful to surround yourself with supportive people when you’re struggling with guilt about taking a break.